yochaigal/cairn/wip/2e/knowledge-and-perception.md

 ## Knowledge

 Character knowledge is limited only by what can be explained by elements in the fiction.
-If it is known that a PC comes from an impoverished background and learned how to survive by any means necessary, then their player may argue that their character is better able track down a notable NPC hiding in the slums.
+If it is known that a PC comes from an impoverished background and learned how to survive by any means necessary, then their player may argue that their character is better able to track down a notable NPC hiding in the slums.
 They may know whom to speak to and what sorts of trades might be required to collect the information they need about their target's whereabouts.

 If a character has no justifiable knowledge of a subject, then they simply do not know anything about it!
 However, the Warden may decide to roll the **Die of Fate** to determine if the character has a chance of knowing _something_.
 The higher the result, the more they might (reasonably) know.